AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

 | Shared Dashboards |Displays the dashboards that have been created by other users and shared with you. |
 | All Dashboards |Displays the dashboards that you or other users have created, and which you have permissions to at least View. |

-To learn how to use the left panel in the Dashboards area, see [Use the new left navigation panel](#examples).
+To learn how to use the left panel in the Dashboards area, see [Use the new left navigation panel](#use-the-new-left-navigation-panel).

-### Default sections in the Requests area
+### Default sections in the Requests area {#default-sections-in-the-requests-area}

 | New |Displays the new request queue area where you can submit new requests. |
 |---|---|
 | Submitted |Displays requests that you or other users have submitted, and which you have permissions to at least View.
 Use the filters in the upper-right corner of the request list to view your requests or requests others have submitted and you have access to view.  |
 | Drafts |Displays requests that you have started but you have not submitted them yet.
 Workfront automatically saves any new request in the Drafts folder, after you have selected your queue topic.  |

-To learn how to use the left panel in the Requests area, see [Use the new left navigation panel](#examples).
+To learn how to use the left panel in the Requests area, see [Use the new left navigation panel](#use-the-new-left-navigation-panel).

-### Default sections in the Resourcing area
+### Default sections in the Resourcing area {#default-sections-in-the-resourcing-area}

 The following sections display in the left panel for the **Resourcing** area: